-Nighttime lights Data on regional development is derived from the most recent satellite data on nighttime lights (Visible Infrared Imaging Radiometer Suite, VIIRS) at a resolution of 500m at the equator (Elvidge et al., 2021).
-This data is an improvement over the older DMSP-OLS Nighttime Light Series Elvidge et al. (1997) and the new standard in the literature.
-Two variables are constructed to measure regional development: $Lid{e,c,t}$ calculates the fraction of pixels with a luminosity greater than zero for each country-ethnic group observation. $log(NTL + 1){e,c,t}$ calculates the logarithm of average luminosity for each country-ethnic group observation.
+Nighttime lights Data on economic development is derived from the most recent satellite data on nighttime lights (Visible Infrared Imaging Radiometer Suite, VIIRS) at a resolution of 500m at the equator (Elvidge et al., 2021).
+This data is an improvement over the older DMSP-OLS Nighttime Light Series Elvidge et al. (1997) and the new standard in the literature.3 Two variables are constructed to measure economic development: $Lid{e,c,t}$ calculates the fraction of pixels with a luminosity greater than zero for each country-ethnic group observation. $log(NTL + 1){e,c,t}$ calculates the logarithm of average luminosity for each country-ethnic group observation.

-Household welfare Is derived from the georeferenced version of the Afrobarometer survey rounds 1-7 (BenYishay et al., 2017).
+Household wealth Information on household wealth is derived from the georeferenced version of the Afrobarometer survey rounds 1-7 (BenYishay et al., 2017).
 The ethnic group of each individual is determined by the spatial intersection of Murdock (1959) with the individual's location.
 I create three standardized indexes from a list of questions capturing household wealth, satisfaction democracy, and trust in institutions.
-Appendix C explains the methodology, shows p-values adjusted for multiple hypothesis testing, and lists all questions.
+Appendix C explains